 Start-up

-Upon completion of onsite installation, Vendor shall conduct their own functional tests and assist in functional tests for integration into overall SCADA system with the Region’s SCADA System Integrator to comply with Section 406121.30 – Process Control System Site Acceptance Testing.
+Upon completion of onsite installation, Vendor shall conduct their own functional tests and assist in functional tests for integration into overall SCADA system with the Region’s SCADA System Integrator to comply with Section 01810 – Equipment Testing and Facility Commissioning.

 Contractor shall retain the services of a qualified manufacturer's employed Field Service Technician to assist the Contractor in installation and start-up of the equipment specified under this section.
 Field Service personnel shall be factory trained with periodic updates and have experience with the same model of Starter on the job site.
 Sales representatives will not be acceptable to perform this work.
 The manufacturer's service representative shall provide technical direction and assistance to the Contractor in general assembly of the equipment, installation as specified in manufacturer’s installation instructions, wiring, application dependent adjustments, and verification of proper Starter operation.
 The Technician are required to assist in the below during start-up to allow for PAC and/or SCADA System Integration;